sgmurphy/wordpress-plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](https://backwpup.com/docs/install-backwpup-pro-activate-licence/)

 == Changelog ==

+= 4.0.3 =
+Release date: February 22, 2024

+* Fixed: Security issue where FTP passwords were stored in the database in plaintext.

 = 4.0.2 =
 Release date: November 22, 2023